-The case study has started with variety testing in different locations of Hungary because there are limited agronomic possibilities in the continuation of crop rotation in organic agriculture where cereals are dominant.
-In order to increase the economic effectiveness, agronomic elements as higher proportion of N-binding plants should be implemented and shared between farmers.
+The case study started with variety testing in different locations of Hungary because there are limited agro-ecological possibilities in the extension of crop rotation in organic agriculture where cereals are dominant.
+In order to increase the economic effectiveness, agronomic elements, such as a higher proportion of N-binding plants, should be implemented and shared between farmers.

 What are the main problems underlying the emergence of the case study?

 Cereal crop rotation in Hungary is usually very simple, and organic agriculture diversification is a key element in cereal production.
 However, the economic effectiveness of organic cereals in crop rotation is not guaranteed.
 In order to increase this effectiveness, agronomic elements should be improved.
 Currently, in most of the 1600 organic farms, there are no leguminous plants in the crop rotation at all.
 Organic leguminous plants occupy an area of around 10 %.

 There are limited agro-ecological possibilities to extend crop rotation in organic agriculture and this is why cereals are currently dominant.
 The case study started with variety testing in different locations in Hungary in order to address this and to increase the proportion of N-binding plants.

 How is the problem addressed and which actors are involved?

 Organic soybean production occupies 0.5 % of arable land in Hungary, showing the potential to increase the amount of producers.
 New varieties come in every year but need to be tested, and accumulated knowledge should be shared with farmers.
 There are plans to disseminate the knowledge and experience made by means of a professional field day or an easy to understand booklet.

 The case study for variety testing was initiated by ÖMKi in 2013, which later cooperated with 4-5 organic farms, 2-3 seed distribution companies, and 2-3 distribution companies for microbiological preparations, depending on the season.
 In 2016, the experiment was evaluated, and recommendations were outlined.